-The Wellbeing Course for New Moms is a free online therapy program being offered through the Online Therapy Unit at the University of Regina for women that have given birth in the past 12 months.
+The Wellbeing Course for New Moms is a free online therapy program being offered through the Online Therapy Unit at the University of Regina for women that have given birth in the past 12 months and are caring for an infant.
 While most new moms will feel worried and sad at times, this course is designed for women who are concerned about ongoing anxiety and/or depression that is distressing or impacting functioning.
 The course will provide education and therapist guidance on simple but effective skills and techniques for managing depression, anxiety, and stress in the postpartum period.

 The Wellbeing Course for New Moms is a slightly modified version of our existing Wellbeing Course which was developed in Australia by the eCentreClinic.
 Many people who have depression and anxiety never seek treatment, but do have access to the Internet.
 This particular course was designed in response to the widespread need for access to mental health treatment among new mothers.